Magazine (Heart album)

 Magazine is the second studio album by American rock band Heart.
 It was originally released on April 19, 1977, by Mushroom Records in unfinished form, without the band's permission.
-A second authorized version of the album was released on April 22, 1978.
+A second, authorized version of the album was released on April 22, 1978.
 The album has been certified platinum in both the United States and Canada.

 Background

 After their debut album, Heart began recording new songs in Vancouver that were intended as their next studio album for Mushroom Records.
 However, the group had a falling out with Mushroom over an advertisement celebrating the sales of Dreamboat Annie.
 The advertisement, which ran as a full-page ad in the December 30, 1976 issue of Rolling Stone magazine, was designed to resemble the cover of a salacious tabloid-style magazine (a satire of the National Enquirer), and showed the sisters bare-shouldered (as on the Dreamboat Annie album cover) with the suggestive caption "It Was Only Our First Time!"

 Recording sessions for the new album stopped after the band and their label were unsuccessful in re-negotiating their contract.
 Only five incomplete recordings were made during these 1976 sessions.
 As Heart had now proven themselves to be hitmakers, they expected Mushroom to raise their royalty rate.
 However, to the surprise of the group and their producer Mike Flicker, the label refused to pay more.

 While keeping the group under contract, Mushroom apparently was not interested in releasing a second Heart album.
 Flicker then ended his relationship with the label.
 The contract stipulated that Flicker would be the producer of all Heart recordings.
 The band took the position that since Mushroom was unable to provide the services of Flicker they would be free to sign with another label.
-Heart hired a lawyer to resolve the dispute, and they signed with Portrait Records, a subsidiary of CBS Records (now Sony BMG).
+Heart hired a lawyer to resolve the dispute, and they signed with Portrait Records, a subsidiary of CBS Records (now Sony Music Entertainment).